J-PLUS: Detecting and studying extragalactic globular clusters -- the case of NGC 1023: Methodology

 Following \cite{gd+21}, we use the frequentist approach of Monte Carlo-ing the input (by adding Gaussian noise with observationally defined amplitudes) and repeating the fit many times ($\approx$\,1000) assuming that the errors in the different bands are uncorrelated, to perform a statistical analysis based on the observed photon-noise and its impact on the results.
 A probability distribution function (PDF) for each stellar population property is then built by weighting the results from each iteration by the likelihood $\mathcal{L} \propto \exp(-\chi^2/2)$.
-The inferred value for each galaxy property is then obtained directly from the corresponding marginalized PDF.
-At the end, each population property is characterized by its {\it best} value derived directly by DynBaS3 and \tgas, and the {\it mean}, the {\it median} and the {\it percentiles} defining the confidence interval in the distribution.
-The {\it best} value is then considered as the best estimate of the unknown {\it true} value, and its precision is obtained by averaging the precision determined for each cluster from the PDF built as indicated above (see Eq.\,\ref{eq:sigma} below).
+The inferred value for the property of each GC is then obtained directly from the corresponding marginalized PDF.
+In the end, each population property is characterized by its {\it best} value derived directly by \dynb3 and \tgas, and the {\it mean}, the {\it median} and the {\it percentiles} defining the confidence interval in the distribution.
+The {\it best} value is then considered as the best estimate of the unknown {\it true} value, and its precision is obtained by averaging the precision determined for each cluster from the PDF built as indicated above.
+The following properties are given as result: